jmotto/jamie-otto/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Usage
-To deploy the text editor, follow this [link](https://jmotto.github.io/jamie-otto/).
+To deploy, follow this [link](https://jmotto.github.io/jamie-otto/).

 Here is a screenshot of the homepage of my portfolio.
 ![Portfolio](./src/images/Portfolio-screenshot.png)